creative-mobile/CME.Documentation/docs/user_guide/getting_started.md

 ## <a id="aws-credentials"></a> Get your AWS security credentials

-If you do not yet have an **AWS** account, we recommend following the instructions in the [official manual](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
+If you do not yet have an **AWS** account, we recommend following the instructions in the [official user guide](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 If you already have an account, you can move on to getting the access keys.